At von Tighe Haus, we will only breed dogs who have been proven breed worthy.

 A biddable dog is one who has a natural motivation to work with the handler.
 They want to engage, interact and please the handler.
 The pack / social drive is a strong motivator for them.

-There are many different types of drives (Food, Ball, Fight, Hunt etc..) and these are what ‘drive’ a dog to work.
+There are many different types of drives (Food, Prey, Fight, Pack, Hunt etc..) and these are what ‘drive’ a dog to work.
 The German Shepherd Dog is not meant to have over the top, out of control drive in any of these areas, but to have good solid drive in all of them.
-These drives are developed in training and tested in trialing / work.
+These drives are bred into dogs, developed in training and tested in trialing / work.

-…it has to look like a GSD ;-) Proper structure allows the dog to perform the work he is bred to do.
-FCI Breed Standard.
+…it has to look like a GSD!
+Proper structure allows the dog to perform the work he is bred to do without injury or fatigue.

 "Handsome is as Handsome does"*